 - Import VAT

 By creating a duty deferment account, it allows your business to make a one-time payment a month through direct debit instead of constantly paying for individual consignments.
 Most people who qualify for a duty deferment account are importers or someone who represents them.
-If your application is successful, you will receive a duty deferment approval number.
+You will receive a duty deferment approval number if your application is successful.

 Zero VAT rate